openresearchcalendar/openresearchcalendar.github.io/README.md

 We are grateful for acknowledgement using the reference below.
 Note author order is alphabetical, for more detail see [CRediT statement](http://doi.org/10.5281/zenodo.4109950).

 Cassandra D Gould van Praag, Bradley J Kennedy, Alexandra Lautarescu, & Esther Plomp.
 (2020, October 20).
-Open Research Calendar (Version v1.2).
+Open Research Calendar.
 Zenodo. http://doi.org/10.5281/zenodo.4109950